 What to expect from Get Organized with The Home Edit

-Clea and Joanna have a lot of personality.
+Clea and Joanna both have a lot of personality.
 They clearly get very excited about organizing and the work they do.
-Some people may find them to be a bit over the top while others love them.
+Some people may find them to be a bit over the top while others love their energy.

-For each space they go through the same process of edit, categorize, contain, maintain.
+For each space they go through they do the same process of edit, categorize, contain, maintain.
 The episodes tend to focus most on the contain part of the process.

-Not much screen time is given to editing.
+The show doesn’t give much screen time to the editing portion.
 The homeowner may decide to get rid of a few things before leaving home and letting the organizing team get to work.

 Clea and Joanna first review their goals for the space and create a plan for what will go where.
 They take all of the items out and sort them by category.